zimop/CarStock/README.md

 ```

 ### Backend:
-To install frontend packages, `cd` into the backend directory and run:
+To install backend packages, `cd` into the backend directory and run:

 ```bash
 dotnet restore